 Stage III.
 Cancer is found in areas near the kidney and cannot be completely removed with surgery.
-The tumor may have spread to nearby organs and blood vessels or throughout the abdomen and to nearby lymph nodes (tiny, bean-shaped organs that help fight infection).
+The tumor may have spread to nearby organs and blood vessels or throughout the abdomen and to nearby lymph nodes.
+Lymph nodes are tiny, bean-shaped organs that help fight infection.
 Stage III cancer has not spread outside the abdomen.

 Stage IV.
-Cancer has spread to other organs, such as the lungs, liver, bones, and brain, or lymph nodes outside the abdomen.
+Cancer has spread to other more distant organs, such as the lungs, liver, bones, and brain, or lymph nodes outside the abdomen.

 Stage V. Cancer cells are in both kidneys at the same time.
 The tumor in each kidney is staged separately.

 Recurrent.
 A recurrent tumor is a tumor that has come back after treatment.
 The tumor may come back in the area where it first started or in another part of the body.
 If the tumor does return, there will be another round of tests to learn about the extent of the recurrence.
 These tests and scans are often similar to those done at the time of the original diagnosis.

 Source: National Wilms Tumor Study Group Staging System.

 The two most important factors that predict the prognosis of a child with a Wilms tumor are:

 What the tumor cells look like under a microscope, called the histology of the tumor.
 A favorable histology is usually linked to a better prognosis.
 Tumors with an anaplastic histology are less likely to be successfully treated with chemotherapy and/or radiation therapy and require more aggressive treatment.